esradev/Farazsms-React/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

 By using the Farazsms plugin, you can professionally equip your site with a powerful sms tool for information and marketing.
-Saving customers\' numbers in the phone book, sending welcome sms, sending reply sms to comments, etc. are part of the features of this powerful sms plugin.
+Saving customers numbers in the phone book, sending welcome sms, sending reply sms to comments, etc. are part of the features of this powerful sms plugin.

 == Description ==